manasikattel/chest_ct_registration/README.md

 # Chest CT registration
+This repository contains the code for registration of Chest CT done from inspiratory to expiratory breath-hold CT image pairs.
+The dataset used is [COPDGene](https://med.emory.edu/departments/radiation-oncology/research-laboratories/deformable-image-registration/downloads-and-reference-data/copdgene.html) dataset.
+The dataset has landmarks for all the images which are used to calculate the registration error.

 ## IMPORTANT DATA STRUCURE
+The data must be organized as follows:
 ### Add at the top of the inhale landmarks .txt files the following rows:
 index\
 300 (number of landmarks)
-* necessary for transformix to be able to read the inhale landmarks .txt files correctly.
+* This is necessary for transformix to be able to read the inhale landmarks .txt files correctly.

 ### Structure the data in our project folder
 The data in the cwd() of the project must be in the following Path: cwd()/data/YOUR_DATASET